thma/PolysemyCleanArchitecture/README.md

 There is a [servant-swagger-ui addon](https://github.com/haskell-servant/servant-swagger-ui) available which allows to serve a [SwaggerDoc UI](https://swagger.io/tools/swagger-ui/) for any Servant API.
-This UI renders an automatically generated documentation of our Reservation API and even allows to test all API operations directly from that UI.
+This UI renders an automatically generated documentation of our Reservation API and even allows to test all API operations directly.

 You can launch it by executing `stack build --exec PolysemyCleanArchitecture` in the root folder of the project.